subhashvenkat/Mini-commenting-platform/README.md

 # Comment Management Application

 ## Overview
-This project is a comment management application built using FastAPI for the backend and Angular for the frontend.
-Users can log in, add, delete, and view comments.
+This project is a Mini Commenting Platform built using FastAPI for the backend and Angular for the frontend.
+Dummy log in, add, delete, and view comments.
 The application supports nested comments.

 ## Technologies Used
 - Python with FastAPI